LoginRadius/docs/content/guide/manage-organizations/index.md

 - Add the <a href="https://www.loginradius.com/docs/developer/references/api/b2b-identity/#addupdate-roles" target="_blank">default roles</a> for organization users or create new roles using <a href="https://www.loginradius.com/docs/developer/references/api/roles-management/" target="_blank">Role Management APIs</a> and assign them to organization users.

+- Add users for the organization using the Add Users <a href="https://www.loginradius.com/docs/developer/references/api/b2b-identity/#add-user-to-organization" target="_blank">API</a>.

+> Note: Manage Login Methods for your users using the following APIs:
+> * <a href="https://www.loginradius.com/docs/developer/references/api/b2b-identity/#set-global-idp-on-profile" target="_blank">Set global IDP for the user profile.</a>
+> * <a href="https://www.loginradius.com/docs/developer/references/api/b2b-identity/#create-an-organizational-saml-idp" target="_blank">Create a SAML login method for the organization.</a>
+> * <a href="https://www.loginradius.com/docs/developer/references/api/b2b-identity/#set-global-authentication-method-for-organization" target="_blank">Set Global Authentication Method for Organization.</a>
 ## Manage Email Template and Setting

 Manage welcome email template and email settings for the organization as explained below.